 This dive site is exposed to very strong and unpredictable currents that can carry divers into the blue and far from the dive site, or to unmanageable depths (down current).
 To safely dive there, divers must follow some basic rules while diving with responsible dive centers.

-- Listen carefully and pay attention to the briefing given by your Atlantis dive guide or instructor, and respect the instructions established
+- Listen carefully and pay attention to the briefing given by your Dune dive guide or instructor, and respect the instructions established

 - This dive site is to be dived accompanied by an experienced PADI-certified Divemaster or Instructor, and diving without a guide (even if accompanied by a buddy) is prohibited by Indonesian legislation.

 - The dives made here must remain “no-decompression” dives.
 If you are unsure what this means, please notify your dive guide so they can explain this to you.

 - Maximum of 4 divers per dive guide; and for less experienced divers, a ratio of 2 divers per dive guide.

 - The dive sites and maximum depths are determined by the certification level of the divers, and are at the discretion of the divemaster/instructor, in function of the experience level of the diver, PADI standards, and the conditions of the ocean.

 - PADI courses are carried out by PADI-certified, and insured, Instructors.